-Where to file for unemployment benefits
+Where to File for Unemployment Benefits

 Each state is responsible for running its unemployment office.
 A complete list of state unemployment offices can be found at the US Department of Labor Workforce Security site.

-You should file for unemployment benefits as soon as possible, because you can only receive benefits in weeks which you file a claim.
+You should file for unemployment benefits as soon as possible because you can only receive benefits in weeks which you file a claim.
 Most states have a 1-2 week waiting period, but you must still file to get on the books and continue filing each week that you remain unemployed.
 Provided that your unemployment benefits claim is approved, you will most likely receive your first unemployment check during your second or third week of unemployment, depending on your state’s unemployment benefit rules.

-How to file for unemployment benefits
+How to File for Unemployment Benefits

 Gather your information.
 You will need to provide your state labor board (or other governing agency) with your personal and work information.
-Be prepared to provide your SSN, employment history for the previous 2 years (employer name, location, position held, etc.), date you last worked, wage history, union information if applicable, DD Form 214 if recently separated from the military, education level, and possibly other information.
+Be prepared to provide your SSN, employment history for the previous 2 years (employer name, location, the position held, etc.), the date you last worked, wage history, union information if applicable, DD Form 214 if recently separated from the military, education level, and possibly other information.

 Apply online, by phone, or in person.
 Different states have different setups, but most states now offer online unemployment benefits application, as well as by telephone or in person.
-In some states it is mandatory to meet with a career assistance advisor at some point.
+In some states, it is mandatory to meet with a career assistance advisor at some point.

 Delay in approval?
 Keep filing weekly claims.
 If your application is not approved right away, that does not mean you are not or will not be eligible for unemployment benefits.
 Sometimes an extra form needs filled out of more information about your claim is needed.
 Keep filing for unemployment benefits because you may receive benefits in arrears.
 If you wait for a decision, you will not receive benefits for weeks in which you did not file a claim.